pgamer78/btt-recorder-docs/docs/editing2.rst

 3. Drag the recording by holding your finger on the screen and sliding to the left until the end of the part to be removed is at the blue line.

-**NOTE**: Tap on the crossed-off flags to remove the flags and start at step 1 again.

-4. Tap the flag button.
+4. Tap the upside-down flag button.
 This will mark the section for deletion.

-Optional: Tap the play icon to listen to the section that will be removed.
+**OPTIONAL**: Tap the play icon to listen to the section that will be removed.

-5. Set the ending point of the cut.
-You may use a press-hold-drag motion to move the right blue/green tab to change the amount of audio to remove.
+Do you want to change the amount of recording is selected?
+Press-hold-drag on the upside-down flag to increase or decrease the amount of the selected recording.

+Need to start again?
+Tap on the crossed-off flags icon to remove the flags and start at step 1.

+6. Delete the selected recording by tapping on the scissors icon.

 Optional: Tap on the back arrow icon to undo the delete action.

-6. Delete the selected recording by tapping on the scissors icon.
+7. Tap on the SD card icon to save the edit.
+BTT Recorder will return to Project Management.

 Insert a new section of recording.
 -----
+Sometimes you may want to insert a missing part into the translation.

-1. Line up the thin blue line where you want the recording to be inserted.
+1. Position the audio at the thin blue line for where the new audio will be added in.
 (Use the press-hold-drag action.)

 2. Tap the Add a Recording icon in the top gray bar.
 This will open a new recording session.

+**NOTE**: The bar at the bottom of the window is green.

 3. Tap the microphone icon to start recording.